omid-salangi/Bisection-Method-matlab/README.md

 # Bisection-Method-matlab
-calculation root of a nonlinear function with bisection method in matlab and using symbolic calculation in matlab
+calculation root of a nonlinear function with bisection method and using symbolic calculation in matlab